 It’s important to know if food is sabotaging your health and do something about it if you want to feel better and deter chronic disease.

-In fact, ignored food sensitivities often lead to chronic inflammation.
-Chronic inflammation can lead to the development of chronic conditions including but not limited to autoimmune disease, behavioral problems, psychological disorders, diabetes, hyperthyroidism, infertility, neurological conditions, obesity, osteoporosis and even cancer.
+In fact, ignoring food sensitivities often lead to chronic inflammation.
+Chronic inflammation can lead to the development of chronic conditions including but not limited to autoimmune disease, behavioral problems, psychological disorders, diabetes, hyperthyroidism, infertility, neurological conditions, obesity, osteoporosis, and even cancer.

 What Should You Do?